dianip/brain-tumor-classification-cnn/README.md

 # Brain Tumour Classification with CNN

-This project applies a Convolutional Neural Network (CNN) to MRI brain scans for binary image classification, distinguishing between patients with and without brain tumours.
+This project utilises a Convolutional Neural Network (CNN) to classify binary images of MRI brain scans, distinguishing between patients with and without brain tumours.

 ---